leangjia/blender_docs/manual/physics/fluid/type/flow.rst

    .. _bpy.types.FluidFlowSettings.particle_system:

    Particle System :guilabel:`Fire or Smoke Only`:
-      Create smoke / fire from a particle system on the flow object.
+      Create smoke or fire from a particle system on the flow object. which can be select with a :ref:`ui-data-id`.

       Note that only *Emitter* type particle systems can add smoke.
-      See :doc:`Particles </physics/particles/introduction>` for information on how to create a particle system.
+      See :doc:`Particles </physics/particles/introduction>` for information on

-      With this option selected, there is a box to select a particle system and one additional setting, *Set Size*.
+      how to create a particle system.

       Set Size
          When this setting is enabled, it allows the *Size* setting to define the maximum distance in voxels at which particles can emit smoke, similar to the *Surface Emission* setting for mesh sources.

          When disabled, particles will fill the nearest :term:`voxel` with smoke.

 .. _bpy.types.FluidFlowSettings.use_initial_velocity: